 We all want relief, and we want it quick.
 There are three easy steps you can take right now to improve your overall digestive function.
 Burping and farting your way through the day isn’t pleasant, and it isn’t normal.
 Ideally these steps should be used in conjunction with changing and improving your diet.

-3 Easy Steps to Improve Digestion FAST
+Three Easy Tips to Improve Digestion FAST

 - This first one is easy and free: Eat slowly!
 You want to be in a relaxed mood when you’re eating.
 If you’re stressed, on your feet, in the car, or running around and shoveling food in your face, your body isn’t going to be in a rest and digest mode.
 It’s in a fight or flight mode, diverting energy AWAY from digestive function and toward your activity.
 So before a meal, take a deep, centering breath.
 Say a quick thanks or blessing if you’re into that.
 Then EAT SLOWLY and chew thoroughly.
 This is the single best way to improve digestion and prevent gas, bloating, and belching.